Rolando Cruz

-Rolando Cruz (born September 17, 1939 in Salinas, Puerto Rico) is a former pole vaulter from Puerto Rico.
+Rolando Cruz (born September 17, 1939, in Salinas, Puerto Rico) is a former pole vaulter from Puerto Rico.
 He trained under Jimmy Curran at Mercersburg Academy and Jim 'Jumbo' Elliott at Villanova University.
-He competed for his native country in three consecutive Summer Olympics, starting in 1956.
+He competed for his native country in three consecutive Summer Olympics, starting in 1956 and was the flag bearer for Puerto Rico in the 1964 Summer Olympics opening ceremony.
 He is a three-time gold medalist at the Central American and Caribbean Games: 1959, 1962 and 1966.

+His personal best in pole vault was 4.96 metres set in 1964.
+His brother, Rubén Cruz, was also a pole vaulter.

 Cruz later became a lawyer and president of a life insurance company.
 From 1977 to 1981 he served as Commissioner Of Insurance of Puerto Rico.